-- 6.25 It is useful for all parties involved in the planning process to use a consistent approach for the description of the impacts.
+6.25 It is useful for all parties involved in the planning process to use a consistent approach for the description of the impacts.
 The EIA process requires the magnitude of changes to be set out and taken into account.
 In many instances there is also a desire to use a consistent descriptive terminology across all environmental impacts within an environmental statement so that, for example, ecological and noise impacts can be described using the same terminology as applied to air quality.
 The assessment may use its own set of criteria to define magnitude, but the important matter to be concluded is the likely significant effects of the impacts on air quality.
-There is, therefore, a two stage process to be followed in the assessment: - a qualitative or quantitative description of the impacts on local air quality arising from the development; and - a judgement on the overall significance of the effect of any impacts. - 6.26 The impacts are usually assessed at selected 'receptors'.
-It can also be helpful to present the changes in concentrations across the study area as a whole, using concentration isopleths on a map of the area, as this will help to inform the decision as to whether the effect is significant or not (by describing the geographical extent over which impacts occur and by helping identify the sensitive receptors that might be affected). - 6.27 The framework for the assessment of impacts should be capable of application to all types and scales of development.
-It cannot simply reflect a response to small scale developments, or conversely, to the largest, and should be able to consider point and diffuse sources as well as traffic impacts, and a wide range of pollutants. - 6.28 As a starting point, the changes in concentrations should be evaluated as the long-term averages (annual means).
-In certain circumstances, notably for point sources or where the short-term peak concentrations are already high, it will also be appropriate to consider short-term peak concentrations.
-The implications of these changes in concentration for the degree of impact are discussed later in this Chapter.
+There is, therefore, a two stage process to be followed in the assessment:

+- a qualitative or quantitative description of the impacts on local air quality arising from the development; and - a judgement on the overall significance of the effects of any impacts.

+6.26 The impacts are usually assessed at selected 'receptors'.
+It can also be helpful to present the changes in concentrations across the study area as a whole, using concentration isopleths on a map of the area, as this will help to inform the decision as to whether the effect is significant or not (by describing the geographical extent over which impacts occur and by helping identify the sensitive receptors that might be affected).

+6.27 The framework for the assessment of impacts should be capable of application to all types and scales of development.
+It cannot simply reflect a response to small scale developments, or conversely, to the largest, and should be able to consider point and diffuse sources as well as traffic impacts, and a wide range of pollutants.